brimdata/zed/docs/lake/design.md

 based on the pool key can remove not just data objects from the main pool but also data objects in the journal pool comprising committed data that falls outside of the retention boundary.

+> Note we currently record a delete using only the object ID.
+In order to
+> organize add and delete actions around key spans, we need to add the span
+> metadata to the delete action just as it exists in the add action.

 #### Journal Concurrency Control